Supporting Anal Cancer Screening in Primary Care for People Living with HIV

 Refer abnormal cytology or hrHPV results, or any concerning DARE findings, to specialists trained in HRA.

 If HRA is unavailable, consider anoscopy and biopsy by experienced clinicians.
 While specialists typically manage treatment and follow-up for patients diagnosed with high-grade squamous intraepithelial lesions (HSIL), it’s important for primary care providers to understand what this process may involve supporting ongoing care and patient education.
-Further surveillance and follow-up are determined by the HRA specialist based on the patient’s findings.

 References